breatheco-de/content/src/content/lesson/making-code-amazingly-readable.md

 Did you know that in 1999, NASA's Mars Climate Orbiter was destroyed due to a software bug caused by low code readability costing $320 million?

-Having readable code is probably one of the top priority for companies these days; It's so remarkable that, without knowing, when you improve readability, you are also applying almost every other metric about [coding standards and guidelines](/lessons/technology/coding-standard-guidelines) in the industry.
+Having readable code is probably one of the top priorities for companies these days; it's so remarkable that, without knowing, when you improve readability, you are also applying almost every other metric about [coding standards and guidelines](/lessons/technology/coding-standard-guidelines) in the industry.

 > 🤯 "Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand." - Martin Fowler

-Code readability refers to how easy any person can understand the purpose, structure, and operation of a piece of code.
+Code readability refers to how easily any person can understand the purpose, structure, and operation of a piece of code.
 Code that is easy to read and understand is more maintainable and easier to modify or update, and it is less likely to contain errors or bugs.

 > 🤯 "Code is read much more often than it is written." - Guido van Rossum (creator of the Python programming language)

 ## Low readability costs a lot of money

-Poor code readability can lead to a number of problems that can cost a company money:
+Poor code readability can lead to several problems that can cost a company money:

 **Increased debugging time:** If code is difficult to read and understand, it can take longer to identify and fix bugs, which can increase the amount of time and resources needed to debug the code.
 This can lead to increased project costs and delays.